Analysis of error localization of Chebyshev spectral approximations: Concluding remarks

 \section{Concluding remarks}

-This work presents a thorough analysis of the pointwise error estimate of Chebyshev projections for functions with an algebraic singularity.
-A key finding is that there exists an intrinsic connection between the error of classical orthogonal projections (Chebyshev, Legendre and Jacobi projections) and the two functions $\Phi_{\nu}^{\mathrm{C}}(x,n)$ and $\Phi_{\nu}^{\mathrm{S}}(x,n)$ defined in \eqref{def:PsiFun}.
-This connection allows us to understand more thoroughly the error behavior of classical orthogonal projections, such as why the accuracy of Chebyshev projections is better than that of best approximations except for a small neighborhood of the singularity.
+We have presented a thorough analysis of the pointwise error estimate of Chebyshev spectral approximations for functions with a singularity.
+Our key finding is that there exists an intrinsic connection between pointwise error estimates of Chebyshev spectral approximations and the two functions $\Psi_{\nu}^{\mathrm{C}}(x,n)$ and $\Psi_{\nu}^{\mathrm{S}}(x,n)$ defined in \eqref{def:PsiFun}.
+This connection allows us to justify rigorously the error localization of Chebyshev spectral approximations, such as why their maximum error is always attained in a small neighborhood of the singularity and why they converge faster than their best counterparts except for a small neighborhood of the singularity.
+We further extended the framework to Chebyshev spectral differentiations and Legendre projections and justified their error localization property using similar arguments.

-We also extend our discussion to superconvergence points of Chebyshev projections and the pointwise error estimate of Chebyshev spectral differentiation.
-In the latter case, we show that Chebyshev spectral differentiation is actually much better than spectral differentiation using best approximations whenever we are concerned with the maximum error of spectral differentiation.
-If we concern the pointwise error of spectral differentiation, the performance of Chebyshev spectral differentiation is still better than its best counterpart except at a small neighborhood of the singularity.
-Our results provide new theoretical justification for the use of Chebyshev, Legendre and other spectral approximations in practice.